jaspervdj/number-six/README.markdown

 - `!addgod password`: This adds the sender as a god.
 Obviously, you should run this in a private query.
+- `!removegod`: Removes you as a god.
+- `!removegod nick`: Removes the given user as god.

 Binary
 ------